ninjadrupal/vagrant-ansible-drupal7/README.md

 You can find out the IP by running `ifconfig`.
 On OS X localhost IP address can be found in network settings.

+To add a nice touch to you box, you can modify `provision/playbooks/roles/base/templates/motd.j2`.
+Use [http://patorjk.com/software/taag/#p=display&f=Standard&t=Webscope%20-%20Drupal](http://patorjk.com/software/taag/#p=display&f=Standard&t=Webscope%20-%20Drupal) to create your message of the day.
+That needs to be done before the initial build.

 With the settings.yml file in place you can get up and running using the following command:

     vagrant up